b-basyildiz/QuOpt/README.md

 - `randomSeedCount`: amount of random seeds to run in parallel (-1 for a fixed seed)
 - `iterationCount`: number of iterations for optimizer
 - `optimizer`: Optimizer used to tune parameters (SGD: Stochastic Gradient Descent, ADAM, and others (see helpFuncs.py))

+- `HPC`: Boolean. *True* to integrate with high performance computers, essentially runs protocol through slurm files. *False* to run locally or in native python environments.

 For more info on the availible parameters, see `helperFuncs.py`.